thomasvnl/dsmr-reader/docs/installation.rst

     pip3 install -r dsmrreader/provisioning/requirements/base.txt -r dsmrreader/provisioning/requirements/postgresql.txt

+Did everything install without fatal errors?
+If the database client refuses to install due to missing files/configs, make sure you've installed ``postgresql-server-dev-all`` earlier in the process, when you installed the database server itself.

+Continue to chapter 8 (Bootstrapping).

 (Legacy) MySQL/MariaDB
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 .. warning::

-    Support for the MySQL database backend is deprecated from now on and will be removed in a later release.
+    Support for the MySQL database backend is deprecated and will be removed in a later release.
-    Please use a PostgreSQL database instead.
+    Please use a PostgreSQL instead.
+You can :doc:`find a guide for migrating to PostgreSQL in the FAQ<faq>`.

 - Or did you choose MySQL/MariaDB?
 Execute these two commands::